CalFresh Puts Food on the Table

 Step 1: Find out if you are eligible

 Call Food Connection Hotline at 1-800-984-3663 for a screening over the phone.
 If it looks like you are eligible, you will be scheduled to meet with a CalFresh Outreach Specialist in the community near you or at the Food Bank office.
-If you prefer, you can download this referral form and fax it to the Food Bank.
-The fax number is on the referral form.
-A Specialist will call you back to screen you over the phone and set up an appointment for you if you are eligible.
+To find an assistance location near you, please view our Representative Assistance Map.

 Step 2: Submit an application